Category: Trip-planning

 What happens if I’m caught fishing without a license?

-At minimum, a significant fine and possible confiscation of your gear and catch.
+At minimum, a significant fine and possible confiscation of gear and catch.
 Don’t risk it — the license costs less than $20 for a single day.

 Are the regulations the same throughout Baja?